BREASTFEEDING BENEFITS

 WHAT SHOULD I DO TO CARE FOR MYSELF AS I CARE FOR MY BABY?

-Set up a breastfeeding station in your home, that includes a glider chair, breastfeeding foot stool, glass of water, and My Brest Friend Nursing Pillow.
 My Brest Friend’s patented, wrap-around design has unique features that most completely address the needs of both mom and baby during breastfeeding.
-Developed in a “laboratory” of new moms, babies, and breastfeeding experts, it helps establish and maintain latch on, provides the best possible support for baby, eliminates strain on mom’s body, and creates a secure, comfortable breastfeeding experience so mom and baby can peacefully connect.
+Developed in a laboratory of new moms, babies, and breastfeeding experts, it helps establish and maintain latch on, provides the best possible support for baby, eliminates strain on mom’s body, and creates a secure, comfortable breastfeeding experience so mom and baby can peacefully connect, which in turn allows a relaxed mother, and greater milk flow.